QTC-UMD/dds-sweeper/README.md

 ## Notes
 The frequency resolution of the AD9959 is
 $= \frac{f_{sys clk}}{2^{32}}$.
-At the default system clock of 500 MHz, the frequency resolution is $\sim 0.1164$ Hz.
+At the default system clock of 500 MHz, the frequency resolution is $\approx 0.1164$ Hz.
 Any frequency input to the dds-sweeper will be rounded to an integer multiple of the frequency resolution.

 The first sweep is delayed for some reason, but then after that they are quite fast, so the first delay needs to be a tad bit longer.

-There seems to be a timing uncertainty of $\sim100-200$ ns between when a trigger signal is received and when the next sweep actually starts for amplitudes.
+There seems to be a timing uncertainty of $\approx100-200$ ns between when a trigger signal is received and when the next sweep actually starts for amplitudes.

 If multiple instruciton tables are run without shutting off the device, the ending state of the previous table will presist until the first instruction of the next table is triggered.